-The really good news about this expansion is that it's taking place nationwide and across the full range of sectors.
+The good news about this expansion is that it's taking place nationwide and across the full range of sectors.
 Consumer spending, manufacturing activity, and construction are all showing strong numbers.
 And it's part of a global trend of stronger-than-expected growth.
 Both Europe and Japan have seen a significant acceleration in GDP growth.
-The International Monetary Fund expects global growth in 2017 will register an impressive 3.7% when the final numbers are in (International Monetary Fund 2018).
+The International Monetary Fund expects global growth in 2017 will register an impressive 3.7 percent when the final numbers are in.2